 It has been this work in addiction and suicide prevention programming using the Medicine Wheel model to health, happiness and wholeness that has inspired the creation of Crazy Happy Life products and resources.

-I am also a wife, a mom of four fabulous kids, and food giver to a dozen or so chickens, a couple rather arrogant cats, and two faithful dogs.
+I am also a wife, a mom of four fabulous kids, and food giver to a dozen or so chickens, and two rather arrogant cats.

 I drink coffee stout enough to float a horseshoe, and go barefoot whenever possible.
 I prefer worn-soft T-shirts, my treasured Frye boots, and long flowy skirts— not necessarily worn together, but maybe.